 - Fold in spinach and taco meat and continue to cook until heated through and spinach is wilted.

-- Serve with optional toppings.
+- Serve with toppings of choice.

-Pin now to make later!
+Pin now, make later!

 Photo Credit: The photos in this blog post were taken by Jess of Plays Well with Butter.